adamcharnock/lightbus/docs/concepts.md

 ## Remote Procedure Calls (RPCs)

 A remote procedure call is where you call a procedure available on the bus.
-The authoritative service executes the procedure you will receive the result.
+The authoritative service executes the procedure and you receive the result.
 This is useful when:

 1. You require information from a service
 2. You wish to wait until a remote procedure has completed an action